wang0857/mtm6302-capstone-wang0857/README.md

 - [X] Develop the RWD layouts
 - [X] Verify my HTML and CSS code
 - [X] Commit and push final prototype to part-3 on GitHub
-- [ ] Create my Javascript files to code main functions and fetch NASA's API
+- [X] Create my Javascript files to code interactive functions and fetch NASA's API
-- [ ] Commit and push final web application to part-4 on GitHub
+- [X] Commit and push final web application to part-4 on GitHub
-- [ ] Check pages on multiple browsers
+- [X] Check pages on multiple browsers

 ## How I developed the web application
 I developed the web application with a modern framework, Bootstrap, HTML, CSS, SCSS, and Javascript.
 Here are the steps: